After your degree

 The program is built around core economic theory and econometric courses, including advanced courses for honours and specialization students and a wide range of electives that examine issues such as international policies, competition regulations, environmental challenges and financial analyses.

-Applying to the Economics co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
-Placements range from provincial and federal departments to companies in insurance, banking and telecommunications.
+The Co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
+Placements range from provincial and federal government departments to companies in insurance, banking and telecommunications.
 Co-op work terms make it possible for you to do:

 Entry to the program requires an interview and a high level of academic performance.